Ten of the Best Boston-area Spots for Grilled Cheese

 Roxy’s Grilled Cheese & Burgers

-Currently, Roxy’s famous food truck is off the road and its Cambridge restaurant is closed—but fear not, you can still get your fix at the Allston spot.
+Currently, Roxy’s famous food truck is off the road, but fear not, you can still get your fix at the Allston spot or the Cambridge location.
 With that in mind, let us never take for granted the city’s pioneering gourmet-grilled-cheese purveyor, known for beloved classics (like the three-cheese blend of Vermont cheddar, fontina, and muenster) as well as playful riffs: Take the hot honey bacon sandwich, with its drizzle of chili-spiked nectar that is pure spicy and sweet (and salty, and savory) heaven.
 Other options add herbed goat cheese and fig jam to the mix, and all the sandwiches are served up on thick, nearly crust-less pain de mie baked by Iggy’s Bread in Cambridge.

 Come for the bold Stumptown java, stay for the build-your-own grilled cheese menu.
 Yes, you heard right: This trio of Boston cafes lets you choose your bread, cheese, and toppings from a buffet of options.
 But don’t overthink it—each combo is sure to be a slam-dunk.
 So take your pick between buttery Havarti, tangy Swiss, and nutty gruyere, then ponder add-ons like barbeque sauce, maple honey ham, and pickled onions.
 All this can slide inside multigrain bread, sourdough, or even bell pepper focaccia, making Thinking Cup a no-brainer when your next grilled-cheese craving strikes.